-Consdier modeling the dependencies between sets of binary variables x_j and y_j with the following UGM which is a variation on a stacked RBM:
+Consider modeling the dependencies between sets of binary variables x_j and y_j with the following UGM which is a variation on a stacked RBM:

 Computing univariate marginals in this model will be NP-hard in general, but the graph structure allows efficient block updates by conditioning on suitable subsets of the variables (this could be useful for designing approximate inference methods).
-For each of the conditioning scenarios below, draw the conditional UGM and comment on how expensive it would be to compute univariate marginals (for all the variables) in the conditional UGM.
+For each of the conditioning scenarios below, draw the conditional UGM and informally comment on how expensive it would be to compute univariate marginals (for all variables) in the conditional UGM.

-- 1. Conditioning on all the z and h values.

-- 2. Conditioning on all the x and h values.
+- 1. Conditioning on all the x and h values.

-- 3. Conditioning on all the z and y values.
+- 2. Conditioning on all the z and y values.

-- 4. Conditioning on all the x and z values.
+- 3. Conditioning on all the x and z values.